Retire by stateFigures verified May 31, 2026

 Fish and boat along the coast

-The Gulf Coast around Gulfport and Biloxi gives easy access to fishing, boating, and beachside time thanks to the warm climate.
-Downtown areas add an aquarium, museums, and waterfront dining for slower days.
+Around Gulfport and Biloxi the warm water keeps fishing, boating, and beach time close at hand.
+Downtown adds an aquarium, museums, and waterfront dining for the slower days.

 Hurricane season shapes coastal life

-The Mississippi coast sits in hurricane country, and the state Insurance Department publishes a consumer hurricane checklist for documenting property and planning ahead.
-Since Katrina, the coast has adopted modern building codes and elevated structures, but storm risk remains a fact of life.
+The coast sits in hurricane country.
+The state Insurance Department puts out a consumer hurricane checklist so you can document your property and plan ahead.
+Since Katrina the coast has moved to modern building codes and elevated structures, but the storm risk does not go away.

 Mississippi Insurance Department